Myung Mi Kim

 Timothy Yu places Kim in a group of Asian American poets at the close of the 20th century (also including John Yau and Mei-mei Berssenbrugge) who focused on "fragmentation, linguistic exploration, and cultural hybridity".
 Her work has been described as having the strongest influence on the direction of Asian American poetry throughout the 2000s.

-When asked about her relationship with the English language, she said, "Language acquisition [...] has put on alert for me the way practices of language may contribute to producing hegemonic, normative cultural practices.
+When asked about her relationship with the English language, she responded, "Language acquisition [...] has put on alert for me the way practices of language may contribute to producing hegemonic, normative cultural practices.
 As a poet I am constantly thinking about this intrinsic problem and exploring modes of relating to and generating language that pluralize sense-making."

 Themes

 According to Sueyeun Juliette Lee, Kim's literary method is driven by the idea that "the forces that have displaced and moved bodies across the globe become legible when we track the traces of the lives they touched."
 Lee also says that Dura, and much of Kim's work, demonstrates the motivated and partial nature of totalizing knowledge.
 Lee implies that Kim wants humans' actual relations to history and time recognized as more complex than notions like progress suggest.